 If you are going to politely say no professionally to a friend, offer them a suggestion.
 Give them some ideas on who else they can ask or what else they can do.

 Don’t answer them begrudgingly.
-Always be cheerful in your response if the answer is yes or no.
+Learn to say no politely as you can and always be cheerful in your response if the answer is yes or no.

 Moreover, you can reciprocate with some service or time for them.
 By doing this it could be a win-win for everyone involved.
 There is nothing better than a win-win today!

-Learn How To Politely Say No Professionally To Clients
+Learn The Way to Say Politely “No” Professionally To Clients

 Some clients can become overwhelming.
 They may take up so much of your time that you are no longer making any money servicing them.
 You will have to say no to them in order to manage the rest of your business.
 You may have to fire them to stay in business!